 determine whether the individual has either an open enrollment or services have been temporarily suspended in an HHSC 1915(c) waiver according to the following:

-For either the Texas Home Living or Home and Community-based Services Waivers, check the Client Assignment and Registration (CARE) System, Screen 397 series, Client ID Information Screens, to verify if the individual is enrolled in one of these programs.
+For either the Texas Home Living (TxHmL) or Home and Community-based Services (HCS) waivers, check the Client Assignment and Registration (CARE) System, Screen 397 series, Client ID Information Screens, to verify if the individual is enrolled in one of these programs.
 The screen specific to "waiver consumer assignment history" identifies enrollment, when applicable.

-For the Community Living Assistance and Support Services (Service Group 2) and Deaf Blind with Multiple Disabilities (Service Group 16) Waiver programs, check the Service Authorization System (SAS) to see if the service authorization record for these waivers has an end date and a termination code.
+For the Community Living Assistance and Support Services (CLASS) (Service Group 2) and Deaf Blind with Multiple Disabilities (DBMD) (Service Group 16) waiver programs, check the Service Authorization System Online (SASO) to see if the service authorization record for these waivers has an end date and a termination code.
 If the service authorization has an end date and no termination code, this indicates the waiver has been temporarily suspended.

 coordinate with the Local Intellectual and Developmental Disability Authority (LIDDA) to schedule a conference call with the individual to explain the benefits of the STAR+PLUS Home and Community Based Services (HCBS) program and the HHSC 1915(c) waivers;

-open a case in the HHS Enterprise Administrative Report and Tracking System (HEART); and
+open a case in the Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART); and

 document the member's STAR+PLUS HCBS program choice in HEART.

 Within two business days of receipt of the notification of the nursing facility (NF) resident's STAR+PLUS HCBS program selection, PSU staff immediately close the case in HEART if the individual has selected an HHSC 1915(c) waiver program and email the LIDDA indicating PSU staff are closing the case.
-The LIDDA is responsible for processing the case if the individual chooses the Texas Home Living or Home and Community-based Services waiver.
-If the individual selects the Community Living Assistance and Support Services or the Deaf Blind with Multiple Disabilities waiver, the LIDDA makes a referral to HHSC for processing.
+The LIDDA is responsible for processing the case if the individual chooses the TxHmL or HCS waiver.
+If the individual selects the CLASS or the DBMD waiver, the LIDDA makes a referral to HHSC for processing.
 If the individual selects to apply for the STAR+PLUS HCBS program, PSU staff determine the individual's Medicaid status to evaluate for proper coordination with the Medicaid for the Elderly and People with Disabilities (MEPD) specialist.

 When the individual has elected to apply for the STAR+PLUS HCBS program, PSU staff must complete the following activities within two business days of notification of the selection: